 Get the Dish: With only five ingredients and less than 15 minutes needed for prep and cook time combined, this dish from Pinch of Yum might be an every-week kind of dinner.

-For Dessert: Healthy Dark Chocolate Chunk Oatmeal Cookie Bars
+Healthy Dark Chocolate Chunk Oatmeal Cookie Bars

 Hero Ingredient: The flavonols (or plant-based nutrients) that are in dark chocolate are connected to the production of nitric acid, which is known to expand blood vessels and therefore decrease blood pressure.